 We all know the world has a plastic issue.
 Unfortunately Greece isn’t at the same level with some other European countries you may have been to when it comes to recycling.

 We can (and should!) all do a little bit to help.
 For example, tap water is Athens is fine to drink, so there's no need to buy plastic bottled-water every 5 minutes.

 Where to go in Greece?

-There is no right or wrong question to this.
+There is no right or wrong answer to this.
 So far, there is no place in Greece where we have been and wouldn’t go back to.
 Choose depending on your interests, your budget and time of year.

 One piece of travel advice is to not rush around.
 Greece is a tiny country, but the logistics of travelling from A to B can be quite challenging.

 If you have five days in Greece, do not try to fit in Athens, Meteora and Santorini, as you will end up spending most of your time in airports and trains.
 Choose the places that you really want to see, and leave the rest for your next visit.